bridgecrewio/checkov/.github/PULL_REQUEST_TEMPLATE.md

     - docs:     to indicate an update to our documentation
     - chore:    to indicate adjustments to workflow files or dependency updates
-    - platform: to indicate a change needed for the platform Additionally we encourage adding a scope to the prefix, which indicates the targeted framework, otherwise 'general' will be assumed. ex. feat(terraform): add CKV_AWS_123 to ensure that VPC Endpoint Service is configured for Manual Acceptance "
+    - platform: to indicate a change needed for the platform Additionally a scope is needs to be added to the prefix, which indicates the targeted framework, in doubt choose 'general'. ex. feat(terraform): add CKV_AWS_123 to ensure that VPC Endpoint Service is configured for Manual Acceptance "